Dakotahernandez/CSI-3335-baseball-app/csi3335_baseball_app/README.md

 - Interactive player comparison view highlights slash lines, core rates, and metric-by-metric differences between any two teammates.

 ## Shutdown
 When finished, stop MariaDB using the provided shutdown scripts from the course ZIP.
-If you launched the stack with `run_project.sh`, pressing **Ctrl+C** is all you need—the helper script will stop the Flask server and the Docker container for you.